 In 2016, Kemin introduced Ultra CURB Dry.
 Feed manufacturers, dairy producers and beef operations have relied on Ultra CURB Liquid for many years—Ultra CURB Dry puts the power of a liquid into a convenient dry form.

-The ingredients in Ultra CURB Dry have been carefully selected to provide broad spectrum control of the spoilage organisms most often found in TMR.
+The ingredients of Ultra CURB Dry have been carefully selected to provide broad spectrum control of the spoilage organisms most often found in TMR.
 TMR heating is caused by the growth of mold and wild yeast.
 The four-acid blend and scientifically-verified acid ratio found in Ultra CURB Dry means better control of TMR heating.

 1Limin Kung, Jr. Proceedings, 2010 California Alfalfa & Forage Symposium and Corn/Cereal Silage Conference.
 Visalia, CA. 1-2 December, 2010.